angelodibella/AFM-Analysis-Pipeline/README.md

 # AFM Analysis Pipeline
-An open-source project that offers an intuitive environment to construct atomic force microscopy (AFM) data pipelines.
+An open-source project that offers an environment in which to construct atomic force microscopy (AFM) image data processing pipelines.